LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Introduction

 To answer this question, we propose LoSiA (\textbf{Lo}w-Resources \textbf{S}ubnet \textbf{I}ntegration \textbf{A}daptation), a novel PEFT framework that dynamically localizes and optimizes critical sub-networks periodically, as illustrated in Figure \ref{fig:illu}.
 LoSiA asynchronously selects a core sub-network for each layer by calculating sensitivity-based importance scores and performing greedy selecting algorithms.
 Following localization, it fine-tunes the identified sub-network and applies a rewarming learning rate strategy to promote stable and robust training.
-The design enables real-time high-rank updates without introducing additional matrix multiplication overhead, which reduces training latency and ensures no steep increase in training time for high-rank updating.
-Additionally, LoSiA does not introduce extra architectural components and only requires an optimizer replacement for seamless deployment.
+The design enables real-time high-rank updates without introducing additional matrix multiplication overhead, while significantly reducing training latency.
+Additionally, LoSiA does not introduce extra architectural components and only requires optimizer replacements for seamless deployment.
 Extensive experiments demonstrate its superior performance among PEFT baselines on domain-specific, commonsense reasoning tasks, while mitigating forgetting in continue learning.
 We also propose LoSiA-Pro, a more refined equivalent implementation of LoSiA, which significantly reduces the activation storage and computational complexity in backward propagation.
 LoSiA-Pro speeds up training $1.38\times $ compared to LoRA and $2.68\times $ compared to DoRA.\looseness-1

 In summary, our contributions are as follows.